watson-developer-cloud/voice-agent-tester/README.md

 ## Setting up using docker

-You can take the example docker-compose.yml file which includes a SIP Orchestrator which will drive the outbound calls, Media Relay, Couch Database for data persitence, Agent Tester Microservice and an Agent Insights dashboard (optional to see how the tester/testee behaved).
+You can take the example docker-compose.yml file which includes a SIP Orchestrator which will drive the outbound calls, Media Relay and Couch Database for data persitence.
 Fill out the variables for your services or create a .env file and fill in the variables there.
 The necessary variables for using the microservice are as stated below.
 For details of the variables look at the Environment Variable Configuration section

-* CLOUDANT_URL **OR** CLOUDANT_ACCOUNT
-* CLOUDANT_USERNAME and CLOUDANT_PASSWORD **OR** CLOUDANT_APIKEY
-* CLOUDANT_DATABASE_NAME
-* CALLER_VOICE_GATEWAY_URI

 On the command line run: